Enneagram Tritype® Test

 This knowledge has remained a cornerstone of her work regarding how to work with the Enneagram type passions, fixations, preoccupations, core fears, idealized self-images, coping mechanisms, and defense strategies.

 Validate both Ichazo's Tri-fix and Naranjo's Instinctual Subtypes

-Especially meaningful is that the initial studies and resulting findings of my 1995 research studies, Enneastyle and the Instinctual subtypes, were conducted and evaluated before she met Naranjo and learned of his corrections and additions to the Enneagram and his subtypes and before she knew of Ichazo's tri-fix.
+Especially meaningful is that the initial studies and resulting findings of her 1995 research studies, Enneastyle, and the Instinctual Subtypes, were conducted and evaluated before she met Naranjo and had learned of his corrections and additions to the Enneagram and his subtypes before she knew of Ichazo's tri-fix.

-This suggests that the fears, concerns, preoccupations and defense strategies of the Enneagram Types, Tri-fixes, Tritypes, Instinctual Types and Subtypes can be observed and with awareness understood.
+This suggests that the fears, concerns, preoccupations, coping mechanisms, and defense strategies of the Enneagram Types, Tri-fixes, Tritypes®, Instinctual Types, and Subtypes can be observed and, with awareness, understood.

-Therefore, she feels it is imperative that one combine Ichazo's and Naranjo’s later views on the Enneagram.
-In addition, it is also deeply enriching to add the views, fears and concerns of the nine types as revealed by thousands of study participants and interviews with tens of thousands of test-takers.
+Therefore, Katherine feels that it is imperative that one combine Ichazo's and Naranjo’s later views on the Enneagram.
+In addition, it is also deeply enriching to add the views, fears, and concerns of the nine types as revealed by thousands of her study participants and her interviews with tens of thousands of test-takers.

 Accurately Typing Oneself and Others

 Katherine believes that combining all of these approaches makes it much easier to accurately type oneself and others.
 It also makes it easier to understand the 'internal experiences' of the types and the processes operating at the most primal and fundamental levels of the types' defense strategies.

 With this knowledge, she feels one can create and sustain meaningful and lasting relationships.